-You might remember in 2015 there were posts on social media on the issue of Apple Watch rash.
+You might remember in 2015; there were posts on social media on the issue of the Apple Watch rash.
 According to dermatologists, most of the problems are from contact dermatitis.
 This is a rash where your skin comes into contact with an irritating substance.
+Irritation can be caused by trapping moisture, sweat, and friction.
 Not every irritation is an allergy.
-Irritation can be caused from trapping moisture, sweat and friction.

 For most people, their rashes are caused by sweat.
 You see, smartwatches, like the Apple Watch, are worn for several hours at a time.
 They are also worn close enough to your wrist that the watch's optical heart rate monitor can take your pulse.

 Sweat is made of salt.
-The reason people can get these kinds of itchy rashes is, as the sweat dries, it deposits salt on the skin.
+People can get these kinds of itchy rashes because, as the sweat dries, it deposits salt on the skin.
 Your Apple Watch, then, rubs against the sale deposit.
 This is causing more irritation.

-According to Apple, a great deal of care and research goes into choosing materials for all of the devices.
-Moreover, the tech giant developed their own specification for Apple Watch.
-Every material that touches your skin has gone through extensive evaluation in accordance with their specification.
+According to Apple, excellent care and research go into choosing materials for all devices.
+Moreover, the tech giant developed its specification for Apple Watch.
+Every fabric that touches your skin has undergone extensive evaluation per their specification.

 Have you found out the reason behind your skin problems related to your Apple Watch?
-Regardless, the best solution is to get rid of the Apple Watch band entirely and replace it with one that is hypoallergenic.
+Regardless, the best solution is to eliminate the Apple Watch band entirely and replace it with one hypoallergenic.

 Good thing there are watch bands available in the market you can use to prevent skin irritation from happening.
+They focus on the style and the class of the Apple Watch itself.
 What's more, they come in stylish options.
-They don't distract from the style or the class of the Apple Watch itself.

 The following are the best Apple Watch bands for people who have sensitive skin:

 - Sport Bands.
-If you are an active person, sport bands are perfect for you.
-You see, working out with your Apple Watch means you are utilizing all interesting and helpful features.
-When working out, you are going to be sweaty, resulting in risk of skin problems.
+If you are an active person, sports bands are perfect for you.
+Working out with your Apple Watch means utilizing all the exciting and helpful features.
+When working out, you are going to be sweaty, resulting in the risk of skin problems.

 Sport bands allow you to continue to work out with your Apple Watch.
 This band provides more breathability than the standard Apple Watch band.
-There are waterproof sport bands on the market.
-The breathable silicone sport bands come in various colors.
+There are waterproof sports bands on the market.
+The breathable silicone sports bands come in various colors.
 They are designed for those with active lifestyles.

 - Leather Bands.
 Leather Apple Watch bands are more form-fitting.
 As a result, they are much more comfortable than the standard Apple Watch band.
 Moreover, leather is a natural material, meaning that it's hypoallergenic.

 - Synthetic Bands.
 Hypoallergenic synthetic bands are worth looking at if you often get skin irritation.
-These synthetics are specially-designed to avoid any sort of irritation or allergic reaction.
+These synthetics are specially designed to avoid irritation or allergic reaction.
 Sticking to materials the manufacturer knows won't cause any problems.

 - Metal Bands.
-If you don't mind spending much, a titanium or stainless steel Apple Watch band is perfect for you.
+If you don't mind spending much, a titanium or stainless steel Apple Watch band is perfect.
 These bands mimic the look of a standard luxury wristwatch.

-Titanium and stainless steel bands are naturally hypoallergenic, much like the leather bands.
-That's because they are made from real materials that come from the earth.
 Metal bands are going to class up your Apple Watch.
-They also alleviate you from the risk of skin problems related to the Apple Watch band.
+Titanium and stainless steel bands are naturally hypoallergenic, much like leather bands.
+That's because they are made from natural materials from the earth.
+They also alleviate the risk of skin problems related to the Apple Watch band.

-If your Apple Watch band is causing irritation, here's what you should do:
+If your Apple Watch band is irritating, here's what you should do:

-- You should take the steps to keep the underside of the Apple Watch clean and sweat-free.
+- It would help if you kept the underside of the Apple Watch clean and sweat-free.
 You should also add an extra layer of protection between the bottom of the smartwatch and the top of the skin.

 - You should purchase hypoallergenic watch bands for sensitive skin.
-This can eliminate the possibility of skin problems completely.
+This can eliminate the possibility of skin problems.